New Siberian Islands

-The New Siberian Islands (Новосиби́рские Oстрова; Саҥа Сибиир Aрыылара) are an archipelago in the Extreme North of Russia, to the north of the East Siberian coast between the Laptev Sea and the East Siberian Sea north of the Sakha (Yakutia) Republic.
+The New Siberian Islands (Новосиби́рские Oстрова; Саҥа Сибиир Aрыылара) are an archipelago in the Extreme North of Russia, to the north of the East Siberian coast between the Laptev Sea and the East Siberian Sea north of the Sakha (Yakutia) Republic, of whose Bulunsky District they are administratively a part.

 History

 The first news about the existence of the New Siberian Islands was brought by a Cossack, Yakov Permyakov, in the beginning of the 18th century.
 In 1712, a Cossack unit led by M. Vagin reached the Great Lyakhovsky Island.

 In 1809–10 Yakov Sannikov and Matvei Gedenschtrom went to the New Siberian Islands on a cartographic expedition.
 Sannikov reported the sighting of a "new land" north of Kotelny in 1811.
 This became the myth of Zemlya Sannikova or Sannikov Land.
 In 1886, Russian polar explorer and scientist Eduard Toll, during his first visit to the New Siberian Islands, thought that he had seen an unknown land north of Kotelny Island.
 He guessed that this was the so-called Zemlya Sannikova.

-Toll paid a further visit to the island group in the spring of 1892, accompanied by one Cossack and three natives.
+Toll paid a further visit to the island group in early 1892, accompanied by one Cossack and three natives.
 He traveled over the ice in sleds drawn by dogs and reached the south coast of Great Lyakhovsky Island.
 Along the southern coast of this island he found well-preserved bones, ivory, peat, wood, and even a tree within 40 m high sea cliffs that expose Late Pleistocene sediments.
 These sediments are cemented by permafrost and have accumulated periodically over the last 200,000 years.

 In September 2014, the Russian Navy re-established a Soviet era naval base on Kotelny Island which had lain abandoned since 1993.